dhicks/Getting-and-Cleaning-Data/readme.md

 1. `dplyr` is loaded.
 If necessary, the data are downloaded and unzipped.
 The data are downloaded as the file `smartphone_data.zip`, and unzipped to the folder `UCI HAR Dataset`.

-2. A codebook is generated to identify the different activity types.
+2. A runtime codebook is generated to identify the different activity types.
 The activities are labeled as follows:

 	1. walking
 	2. walking_upstairs